Top eCommerce Influencers to Follow

 Using Twitter, Charlie shares his own success and failure in entrepreneurship.
 He also posts tips related to eCommerce on Amazon and eBay.

 Lastly, Charlie also creates and sells videos through his other Twitter account, @SellerHubTV.

-In a nutshell, we’ve covered the Top 25 eCommerce Influencers of 2018!
+In a nutshell, we’ve covered the Top 25 eCommerce Influencers so far!

 These people should be in your daily Twitter and blog feeds.
 Read and learn from them.
 Then implement their wisdom and strategies in your eCommerce business.

 This isn’t an exhaustive list.
 There’s bound to be talent in your own country.
 Look for them, too.